Sell-Offs Are An Opportunity - Cramer's Mad Money (7/27/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Thursday, July 27.

-Sell offs are a good change to identify red hot stocks that have fallen.
+Sell-offs are a good change to identify red-hot stocks that have fallen.
 People who have missed their chance to buy stocks at good prices will get another chance now as the stocks cool off.
 The buying should now be done in stages as the stock bottoms.

-Pullbacks typically last for three days with first day seeing high flying names beginning to fall.
-On day two the selling continues while the third day the selling runs its course.
+Pullbacks typically last for three days, with the first day seeing high-flying names beginning to fall.
+The selling continues on day two, while on the third day it runs its course.
 Cramer tracked Amazon's (NASDAQ:AMZN) three-day performance pattern.
-It got squashed 3% after earnings report.
+It got squashed 3% after the earnings report.
 "If you want to buy some Amazon, don't be so anxious.
 Wait a bit.
 Don't bite that first up, because it will do that.
 Wait for that rally to fizzle, and don't buy all you can," he said.
-He adds that Amazon, Netflix (NASDAQ:NFLX) and Alphabet (NASDAQ:GOOG) are not doomed like 2000 crisis and they are profitable and have strong balance sheets.
+He adds that Amazon, Netflix (NASDAQ:NFLX) and Alphabet (GOOG, GOOGL) are not doomed like in the 2000 crisis, and they are profitable and have strong balance sheets.

-On Friday's, the trading has been light historically.
-Monday is the day to make the move but it should not be all at once and the stock should be trading sideways or going down.
+Trading has historically been light on Fridays.
+Monday is the day to make the move, but it should not be all at once, and the stock should be trading sideways or going down.

 "Please leave some room for more stock on Monday, when the stock could start stabilizing.
 The bottom line here is that when we have a reversal day like today, the end-of-the-worlders grab the mic and they won't let go of it until the third day of the sell-off, when they say 'buy' all over again.
 Instead of taking them too seriously, though, you need to use this weakness as a buying opportunity, as long as you remember your first buy may not be your only buy," concluded Cramer.